kranzky/insoluble/folly.md

 Arthur pauses in his display, sensing that time was running short and a sense of urgency required him to hurry.
 Jay anxiously gazes around the room, trying to understand the odd occurrences that have plagued them since their arrival.
 Christopher, on the other hand, is determined to see this through and to protect his friends from any potential harm.

-Dialogue;3:CONTINUE PRESENTATION

-"Continue the presentation," Christopher urges Jay, who hesitates before swallowing his apprehension and resuming his demonstration.

-Exposition;10:JUDGES FOCUSED WHISKEY-SCENTED MANUSCRIPT

-The judges, still captivated by the whiskey-scented manuscript, gradually shift their focus back to Jay's presentation.

-Dialogue;4:VOICE REASSURING

-"You've got this," a reassuring voice whispers to Jay, giving him the confidence boost he needs to go on.

-Exposition;12:JASMINE SCENT INTENSIFIES CRESCENDO

-As the presentation continues, the scent of jasmine in the room intensifies, and a crescendo of murmurs and whispers fills the air, heightening the tension.

-Dialogue;5:JAY PLEADS TRUTH

-"Please, tell us the truth!"
-Jay pleads with the judges, desperate to uncover the secrets behind the strange happenings.

 "Indeed, I understand and am touched by your determination," Mike confirmed as he finished reading.

 "Guys, the blackened closer asks Mike," what do you think of the situation?"
 "Don't forget, escape from this prison could be dangerous, with a potential for things to boil over," Christopher warns.